W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ⁵You may ask how this is possible as long as you appear to be living in this world.
 ⁶That is a reasonable question.
 ⁷You must be careful, however, that you really understand it.
-⁸Who is the ‘you’ who are living in this world?
+⁸Who is the “you’ who are living in this world?
 ⁹Spirit is immortal, and immortality is a constant state.
 ¹⁰It is as true now as it ever was or ever will be, because it implies no change at all.
 ¹¹It is not a continuum, nor is it understood by being compared to an opposite.